Gaming-Linux-FR/GLFfetch/README.md

 ### Installation
 ---

-Make sure you have neofetch and kitty installed on your distro.
+Make sure you have the pacakges installed on your system:
+- neofetch
+- kitty.

 Then, use the tutorial below.

 <details>
 <summary> GUI </summary>